 Understanding Community as Part of Whole Health

-“Being engaged in communities can elevate a person’s whole health,” said Pamme Lyons-Taylor, Elevance Health chief community health officer.
+“Being engaged in communities can elevate a person’s whole health,” said Dr. Shantanu Agrawal, chief health officer at Elevance Health.
 We can improve people’s health by improving the health of their communities — whether those are geographic, self-selected, or demographic.